gdaverdin/bioinfo/Lab-7-:-Pulling-it-all-together.md

 ## Advanced challenge

 If you finish, or would like a practical challenge.
 Find or write a program or script that can extract a fasta file of the gene sequences for each differentially expressed gene.
 Your collaborator wants to design qPCR primers to validate some of your differential expression findings.
+The third column of the gene_exp.diff file contains the "chromosome:start-stop" position of each locus.
+I might start with Bedtools getfasta program.